koide3/ndt_omp/README.md

 # ndt_omp
-This package provides an OpenMP-boosted NDT algorithm derived from pcl.
+This package provides an OpenMP-boosted Normal Distributions Transform (and GICP) algorithm derived from pcl.
 The NDT algorithm is modified to be SSE-friendly and multi-threaded.
 It can run up to 10 times faster than its original version in pcl.

 ### Benchmark (on Core i7-6700K)
 ```